Tiger Beer stunt shines light on Gen Z and Millennials feeling the pressure to live up to an "impossible standard"

 Notes to editor

-A full range of media assets to be available here - including the full research report and images (from 3pm) and video of the stunt (7pm)
+A full range of media assets to be available at https://lion.app.box.com/s/gcovvuhoizxuuu03bmeq2l8lyi8ohom8 - including the full research report and images (from 3pm) and video of the stunt (7pm)

 Follow @tigerbeer on Instagram and Facebook for more updates on the campaign.